Happy group of people wearing bright colours enjoy a festival at night

 Festival tickets often go on sale months, if not years in advance, but a lot can change between snapping up those early bird ticket prices and the big weekend.

 Particularly this year, some people will be using tickets they bought as long ago as 2019, but that have rolled over following cancellations in 2020 and 2021.
-However, many people’s circumstances will have changed since then, thanks to the pandemic and the rising cost of living, among other things.
+And many people’s circumstances will have changed since then, thanks to the pandemic and the rising cost of living, among other things.
 This may have left some, including those who bought tickets more recently, wondering if they still have the budget for a weekend to remember.

 If you’re heading to a festival this summer, our tips can help you make sure you’re still able to soak up the best of everything festivals have to offer!